bodrick/awesome/TOPICS.md

 ## appveyor

-*   [techthoughts2/Catesta](https://github.com/techthoughts2/Catesta) - Catesta is a PowerShell module project generator.
+*   [techthoughts2/Catesta](https://github.com/techthoughts2/Catesta) - Catesta is a PowerShell module and vault project generator.
 It uses templates to rapidly scaffold test and build integration for a variety of CI/CD platforms.

 ## aws-codebuild

-*   [techthoughts2/Catesta](https://github.com/techthoughts2/Catesta) - Catesta is a PowerShell module project generator.
+*   [techthoughts2/Catesta](https://github.com/techthoughts2/Catesta) - Catesta is a PowerShell module and vault project generator.
 It uses templates to rapidly scaffold test and build integration for a variety of CI/CD platforms.

 ## azure-pipelines

-*   [techthoughts2/Catesta](https://github.com/techthoughts2/Catesta) - Catesta is a PowerShell module project generator.
+*   [techthoughts2/Catesta](https://github.com/techthoughts2/Catesta) - Catesta is a PowerShell module and vault project generator.
 It uses templates to rapidly scaffold test and build integration for a variety of CI/CD platforms.
 *   [jessehouwing/azure-pipelines-tasks-zips](https://github.com/jessehouwing/azure-pipelines-tasks-zips) - This repository contains a pre-built version of the built-in tasks of Azure DevOps.
 In case you need to install an updated version into Team Foundation Server or Azure DevOps Server, you can use these zips.
 *   [oxsecurity/megalinter](https://github.com/oxsecurity/megalinter) - 🦙 Mega-Linter analyzes 50 languages, 22 formats, 21 tooling formats, excessive copy-pastes, spelling mistakes and security issues in your repository sources with a GitHub Action, other CI tools or locally.
 *   [collinbarrett/FilterLists](https://github.com/collinbarrett/FilterLists) - :shield: The independent, comprehensive directory of filter and host lists for advertisements, trackers, malware, and annoyances.

 ## cicd-pipeline

-*   [techthoughts2/Catesta](https://github.com/techthoughts2/Catesta) - Catesta is a PowerShell module project generator.
+*   [techthoughts2/Catesta](https://github.com/techthoughts2/Catesta) - Catesta is a PowerShell module and vault project generator.
 It uses templates to rapidly scaffold test and build integration for a variety of CI/CD platforms.

 ## github-action

-*   [techthoughts2/Catesta](https://github.com/techthoughts2/Catesta) - Catesta is a PowerShell module project generator.
+*   [techthoughts2/Catesta](https://github.com/techthoughts2/Catesta) - Catesta is a PowerShell module and vault project generator.
 It uses templates to rapidly scaffold test and build integration for a variety of CI/CD platforms.

 ## psgallery

-*   [techthoughts2/Catesta](https://github.com/techthoughts2/Catesta) - Catesta is a PowerShell module project generator.
+*   [techthoughts2/Catesta](https://github.com/techthoughts2/Catesta) - Catesta is a PowerShell module and vault project generator.
 It uses templates to rapidly scaffold test and build integration for a variety of CI/CD platforms.

 ## scaffold

-*   [techthoughts2/Catesta](https://github.com/techthoughts2/Catesta) - Catesta is a PowerShell module project generator.
+*   [techthoughts2/Catesta](https://github.com/techthoughts2/Catesta) - Catesta is a PowerShell module and vault project generator.
 It uses templates to rapidly scaffold test and build integration for a variety of CI/CD platforms.

 ## secrets

-*   [techthoughts2/Catesta](https://github.com/techthoughts2/Catesta) - Catesta is a PowerShell module project generator.
+*   [techthoughts2/Catesta](https://github.com/techthoughts2/Catesta) - Catesta is a PowerShell module and vault project generator.
 It uses templates to rapidly scaffold test and build integration for a variety of CI/CD platforms.
 *   [hashicorp/vault](https://github.com/hashicorp/vault) - A tool for secrets management, encryption as a service, and privileged access management

 ## secretsmanager

-*   [techthoughts2/Catesta](https://github.com/techthoughts2/Catesta) - Catesta is a PowerShell module project generator.
+*   [techthoughts2/Catesta](https://github.com/techthoughts2/Catesta) - Catesta is a PowerShell module and vault project generator.
 It uses templates to rapidly scaffold test and build integration for a variety of CI/CD platforms.

 ## template

-*   [techthoughts2/Catesta](https://github.com/techthoughts2/Catesta) - Catesta is a PowerShell module project generator.
+*   [techthoughts2/Catesta](https://github.com/techthoughts2/Catesta) - Catesta is a PowerShell module and vault project generator.
 It uses templates to rapidly scaffold test and build integration for a variety of CI/CD platforms.
 *   [fullstackhero/dotnet-webapi-boilerplate](https://github.com/fullstackhero/dotnet-webapi-boilerplate) - Clean Architecture Template for .NET 6.0 WebApi built with Multitenancy Support.
 *   [Armour/vue-typescript-admin-template](https://github.com/Armour/vue-typescript-admin-template) - 🖖 A vue-cli 3.0 + typescript minimal admin template
 *   [bitjson/typescript-starter](https://github.com/bitjson/typescript-starter) - Quickly create and configure a new library or Node.js project